Author: James Good

 The goal is to minimise semantic overhead when explaining how humans locate themselves in time.
 In that sense, physically anchored timekeeping is more immediately legible than culture-based calendars.

-Posted 4.54/075-12-29
+Posted 4.54/075-12-29 EPA

 • Non-Religious Calendar for a Multi-Planet Civilisation